mbdevpl/docker-transpyle-flash/README.md

 This requires access to FLASH repositories.

-Then, make sure that images on which building this image depends, are also up to date:

-    sudo docker pull mbdevpl/usable-ubuntu:16.04
-    sudo docker pull mbdevpl/usable-python:ubuntu16.04
-    sudo docker pull mbdevpl/transpyle:0.3.1

 If you any modifications were made to submodules, you can revert them using:

     git submodule foreach git clean -f -d -x